gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 Each property marked with `@Variant` defines a variant dimension for this kind of binary.

-- Property type must either be a String or a type that extends `Named`
+- Property type must either be a String or a type that extends `Named`.
 - Annotate `JvmBinarySpec.targetPlatform`, the properties of `NativeBinarySpec` and `PlayApplicationBinarySpec`.
 - Component report shows variants for a binary.
+- Not all binaries for a library need to have the same set of dimensions.
 - For this story, ignore variants when resolving dependencies.

-TBD - Implementation is by extending `BaseJarBinarySpec` or allowing @Managed subclasses of `JarBinarySpec`?
+- For this story, assume that it is possible to add managed subtypes of `JarBinarySpec`.

 ### Implementation